delinoray/delinoray/README.md

 I am a business and technology enthusiast.

+My main interests are automation and artificial intelligence.

-I can be reached at d.bilbreaux@outlook.com or delino@dataobjects.ai
+I can be reached at delino@bilbreaux.com or delinoray@gmail.com